HD 209458: Planetary system

-HD 209458 b is an extrasolar planet that orbits the Sun-like star HD 209458 in the constellation Pegasus.
-Spectroscopic studies first revealed the presence of a planet around HD 209458 on November 5, 1999.
 The planet is now under even more public scrutiny with the announcement that its atmosphere contains water vapor.
 Astronomers had made careful photometric measurements of several stars known to be orbited by planets, in the hope that they might observe a dip in brightness caused by the transit of the planet across the star's face.
 This would require the planet's orbit to be inclined such that it would pass between the Earth and the star, and previously no transits had been detected.

-Travis Barman at Lowell Observatory in Flagstaff, Arizona analyzed the emission spectrum of this planet in 2009, and believes that its atmosphere contains water, although previous research in 2007 suggests that the atmosphere is composed mostly of silicate clouds.
-The spectrum taken in 2020 did indeed feature either sodium or vanadium oxide, but not the water.
-Later study in 2021 did not find any planetary atmosphere at all.
+Travis Barman at Lowell Observatory in Flagstaff, Arizona analyzed the emission spectrum of this planet in 2007, and believes that its atmosphere contains water vapor, although previous research in 2007 suggests that the atmosphere is composed mostly of silicate clouds.
+A spectrum taken in 2020 detected either sodium or titanium oxide in the planet's atmosphere.
+A later study in 2021 did not find any molecular absorption features in the planetary atmosphere at all.